O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 In summary we have now described the basic process for requesting transaction sends on behalf of the user we are ready, we can see the formation of a decentralized architecture take place.
 Sending assets is the most basic way to the alter the state of the blockchain.
 However we will now expand it into generic contract invokes.
 This will allow you to call any method, on any public smart contract on behalf of the user in a secure way.

-## Using the Write Methods (Invoking a Smart Contract)
+### Invoking a Smart Contract
-We'll now go over the final write method which is the most flexible and powerful write methods.
-This will allow for general smart contract invocations.
+We'll now go over the final write method which is the most flexible and powerful write methods This will allow for general smart contract invocations.
 The overall flow of invoking a smart contract follows the same process as the send flow.

 ![Contract Invoke Flow](contract_invoke_flow.png "Contract Invoke Flow")